LuckyHyena/DnD/homebrew/5e_reference.md

 >
 > **homebrew:** Repeatedly casting _Mold Earth_ to build up fortifications in a wide area requires **four times** as much time to complete as compared with casting the 4th-level _Stone Shape_ as a __ritual__ in order to build the same volume of fortification up to three-quarters cover and heavy obscurity.

----

-# Palisades and Constructable Cover
+## Palisades and Constructable Cover
 ||No Cover|Half Cover (+2)|Three-Quarters Cover (+5)|Full Cover|
 |-|-|-|-|-|
 |**Not Obscured**|                                                                                                                      **Bright light** or **sunlight**.
 Flat land cleared of brush.              |                   An _invisible_ thicket.
 A shield wall.            |            An _invisible_ palisade.
 Carefully reinforced glass.             |                           A _Wall of Force_.                                   |
 |**Lightly Obscured**|                                                                                           **Dim light**.
 Light fog or smoke.
 A phantasmal thicket or palisade.
 Things seen only with darkvision.
 Phantasmal walls.                 |              A **large window**.
 A **thicket** or bush.
 A damaged palisade.
 A damaged or hastily-constructed wall.             |               A **palisade**.
 A damaged battlement.
 Carefully reinforced and smoked glass.          |          A **battlement**.
 A _Wall of Force_ combined with a palisade.
 A tower shield wall. |
 |**Heavily Obscured**|                                                                                                 **Darkness**.
 Heavy **fog or smoke**.
 Being _invisible_.
 Phantasmal walls.           |         A **small window**. _Guards and Wards_.
 A wall built or rebuilt to provide cover.          |        A **wooden wall**.
 A palisade disguised as a wall.
 An arrowslit.             |           A solidly-constructed **stone wall**.
 Sneaking behind battlements while _prone_.|

----

-# Creatures Provide Cover
-Creatures, including friendly creatures, provide **half cover** (+2 bonus to AC and Dexterity saving throws) to targets.

-If a cover bonus causes an attack to miss when it would otherwise hit, the attack hits the cover instead.

 ---